 While auto defect cases are always difficult to try due to their highly technical nature, Attorney Charles “Chip” Houssiere studied math, physics, and chemistry in his undergrad years and worked at NASA before pursuing a law degree.
 He has knowledge most other attorneys don’t have, along with skill in breaking down complex topics for judges and juries.

 Other Third-Party Companies

 If a trucking company contracts out some of their work, like cargo loading or truck maintenance, a company that doesn’t seem directly linked may in fact be to blame for the accident.
 No matter what happened, our investigators can trace the cause of a crash back to its source, so you have the ability to file a claim and hold negligent parties accountable.

 When the sins of the trucking industry are visited upon trusting passengers, motorists, or pedestrians, you need to know what, how, and whom to hold accountable by filing a lawsuit.
 Our team is ready to assist you in the legal process.
 We can file your claim and protect your right to compensation while you focus on your recovery.

 Houssiere Durant & Houssiere, LLP has won over $100 million for past clients who were seriously injured.
 We want to help you, too.
 If you’ve been in a truck accident, it’s important to reach out to a lawyer now, before evidence is lost.
 Whether you have already decided on your next steps, or you are looking for help and guidance, we can help make sure your needs are met.

 We can handle any truck accident claim, no matter how complex.
-Call our Houston office today at (800) 914-2894 to schedule your free consultation with one of our attorneys.
+Call our office today at (800) 914-2894 to schedule your free consultation with one of our Houston truck accident attorneys.